Johnson & Johnson Ovarian Cancer Lawsuit Update 2026

 Most people get a mix of treatments, based on what their doctors think will work best for their situation.

-How Talcum Powder Reaches the Ovaries
+How Does Talcum Powder Reach the Ovaries?

 When talcum powder is used around the genitals, it doesn’t always stay on the surface.
 It can actually travel up through the vagina, into the fallopian tubes, and reach the ovaries.
 Once there, it may cause irritation and long-term inflammation, conditions that can trigger the development of ovarian cancer cells.